VUnit/vunit/docs/verification_components/user_guide.rst

 VC or RAM master VC can support the same generic bus master and synchronization VCI while also supporting their own bus specific VCIs.

-The main benefit of generic VCIs is to reduce redundancy between VCs and allow the user to write generic code that will work regardless of the specific VC instance used.
+..
+TIP:: The main benefit of generic VCIs is to reduce redundancy between VCs and allow the user to write generic code that will work regardless of the specific VC instance used.
 For example control registers might be defined as a RAM-style bus in a submodule but be mapped to an AXI-lite interface on the top level.
 The same testbench code for talking to the submodule can be used in both the submodule test bench as well as the top level test bench regardless of the fact that two different VCs have been used.
 Without generic VCIs copy pasting the code and changing the type of read/write procedure call would be required.

-Included verification component interfaces (VCIs):

-:ref:`Bus master <bus_master_vci>`
-  Generic read and write of bus with address and byte enable.

-:ref:`Stream <stream_vci>`
-  Push and pop of data stream without address.

-:ref:`Synchronization <sync_vci>`
-  Wait for time and events.

 Neither a VC or a VCI there is the :ref:`memory model <memory_model>` which is a model of a memory space such as the DRAM address space in a